udacity/cd14704-azure-agentic-c2-classroom/lesson-1-Understand Semantic Kernel’s architecture and primary components/exercises/solution/README.md

-# Semantic Kernel Architecture Exercise
+# Semantic Kernel Prompt Chaining

 ## Learning Objectives

-This exercise will help you understand Semantic Kernel's core architecture and primary components:
+This exercise will help you understand how to build specialized, chained agents with Semantic Kernel that collaboratively produce a complex, multi‑domain plan.
+You will explore:

-- **The Kernel**: Central orchestration hub for AI services and functions
+- **The Kernel** — the central hub for registering and managing AI services and plugins
-- **Semantic Skills (Prompt Functions)**: AI-powered functions using natural language prompts
+- **ChatCompletionAgents** — role‑specific AI agents with tailored instructions and execution settings
+- **Plugin Integration** — enabling agents to call external functions (e.g., weather forecast)
+- **Chained Execution** — passing evolving context from one agent to the next
+- **Async streaming** — handling incremental responses from each agent

 ## Exercise Overview

-You will implement a specialized data analysis agent using Semantic Kernel that demonstrates the framework's key architectural components.
-The agent should be able to handle data analysis questions while rejecting queries outside its domain of expertise.
+You will implement four specialized agents — Safety Engineer, Regulation Expert, Weather Adaptation Specialist, and Final Integration Manager — all powered by Semantic Kernel and sharing the same Azure OpenAI service.

+Instead of answering independently, these agents work sequentially:

+1. **SafetyAgent** — drafts a baseline safety plan for a hydrocarbon processing plant
+2. **RegulationAgent** — integrates OSHA, EPA, and API/NFPA compliance requirements
+3. **WeatherAgent** — adapts the plan for forecasted weather conditions using a weather plugin
+4. **FinalIntegrationAgent** — merges all sections into a coherent, final service plan

+This demonstrates multi‑agent orchestration where each agent builds on the previous output.

 ## Requirements

 ### Prerequisites

 - Python 3.8+
-- Azure OpenAI account with GPT-4 deployment
+- Azure OpenAI account with a gpt‑4.1‑mini deployment
-- Basic understanding of async/await patterns in Python
+- Basic understanding of Python's async/await

 ### Dependencies

 Install the required packages:

 ```bash
 pip install semantic-kernel python-dotenv
 ```

 ### Environment Setup

-Create a `.env` file in your project root with the following variables:
+Create a `.env` file in your project root with:

 ```
 AZURE_OPENAI_KEY=your_azure_openai_api_key
 URL=your_azure_openai_endpoint_url